 Underneath the glitter fonts and Instagram likes is the promotion of alcohol abuse and functional alcoholism.
 One cannot help but get the overbearing message that parenthood, particularly motherhood, cannot be done without a little help from an alcoholic beverage on the regular.
 Numbing yourself through the ups and downs of raising a child is encouraged amongst this community.
 Some mothers push the mantra that every tantrum calls for a well-deserved cocktail.
 But at the same time “reward” themselves for a smooth day with even more booze.

-Being a mom no doubt has its challenges and mothers report having high levels of stress, anxiety and depression.
-However, self-medicating with alcohol is not a healthy coping mechanism or necessarily a practice of self-care as its portrayed.
+Being a mom no doubt has its challenges and mothers report having high levels of stress, anxiety, and depression.
+However, self-medicating with alcohol is not a healthy coping mechanism.
+Or necessarily a practice of self-care as it’s portrayed.
 Using alcohol as a crutch every time things get rough is not sustainable nor a good example.
-Children can grow up believing when they feel overwhelmed and the house gets crazy, they too can be soothed with alcohol.
+Children can grow up believing when they feel overwhelmed.
+And alcohol is the solution when the house gets crazy.
 This culture is also quite dangerous for sober moms who do feel overwhelmed and on the verge of potential relapse.